TMulosmani/RetinalOCTTransferLearningResNet/README.md

 # RetinalOCTTransferLearningResNet

-In this project, I create a ResNet model that classifies pathologies in Retinal OCT scans with 99.59% test set accuracy
+In this project, I trained a ResNet model using transfer learning that classifies pathologies in Retinal OCT scans with 99.59% test set accuracy

 **A further description is found in the Google Colab**